You are currently at our English (Global) website. We also offer a wide range of products with direct customer service in many locations worldwide.

 Where are winter tyres mandatory in Europe?

-The usage of winter tyres is governed by different laws in different nations and even geographical areas.
+The usage of winter tires is governed by different laws in different nations and even geographical areas.
 So, where in Europe are winter tyres required?

 Because normal local temperatures vary, please keep in mind that rules may be updated or amended.
 For this reason, we advise you to confirm local laws before departing on a winter vacation abroad.